 Conclusion on whether or not include a Facebook Login button

-The Facebook Login Button is a promising solution to both retaining the user from cart abandonment and visitors providing false personal information, both from user and retailer perspective.
+The Facebook Login Button is a promising solution to both retaining the user from cart abandonment and visitors providing false personal information, both from the user and retailer perspective.

 And remember, that one cannot just say “goodbye” to traditional forms completely.
 Make sure you provide your customers with both – traditional and Facebook login options.
 That will take care of customers who are very concerned about their Facebook account and personal data security and also the ones who like using the Facebook social login for an easier user experience.